sbezboro/mcrunner/docs/configuration.rst

 ``[server:<name>]`` section
 ---------------------------

 This section contains properties for a Minecraft server that MCRunner should manage.
 This section can appear multiple times as long as the server names are unique.
-The name is used when using the `mcrunner` command line.
+The name is used when interfacing with the `mcrunner` command line.

 ``path``